glyphic-co/textblock/README.md

 # Textblock

-Textblock adjusts size, leading, and grades to cast continuously responsive type.
+Textblock adjusts size, leading, and grades to cast continuously responsive typography.
 It works over your current CSS as a progressive enhancement.

 The script calculates your setting based on minimum and maximum values for font size, line height, variable grades, and container width: